-Facebook allows website developers and application developers access to their Facebook Graph Application Program Interface (API) that enables them to display information about your profile.
+Facebook allows website developers and application developers access to their Facebook Graph API (application program interface) that enables them to display information about your profile.
 For example, show your friends who've visited that page, show friends who've liked the page, personally greet you, etc.

-Note: The API does not give that developer access to your personal information, but for some people may be of some concern.
+The API does not give that developer access to your information, but for some people may be of some concern.

-Once you've visited the above link enter your Facebook alias or ID to view the API settings.
+Once you've visited the above link, enter your Facebook alias or ID to view the API settings.
 If you're not sure what your ID is, you can quickly find out by moving your mouse over your name on your Facebook page.
-For example, if your name was Joe Smith it's likely your Facebook alias could be joe.smith or if you haven't entered an alias a number such as 149957536227.
+For example, if your name is Joe Smith, your Facebook alias could be joe.smith, or an alias a number, such as 149957536227.